taw00/element-rpm/README.md

-# Riot - a matrix.org messaging client - native builds for Fedora, CentOS, and Red Hat Enterprise Linux.
+# Riot - a matrix.org messaging client
+## *Native builds for Fedora, CentOS, and Red Hat Enterprise Linux.*

 Riot is a fantastic client for communicating using the Matrix.org protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!